elduartep/N-Body/README.md

 ## A CAMB power spectrum

-## or a set of initial conditions in GADGET units, an ASCII file with 6 columns: x, y, z: comoving coordinates in Mpc/h, u, v, w: hte peculiar velocity in km/s times sqrt(a)
+## or a set of initial conditions in GADGET units
+An ASCII file with 6 columns: x, y, z: comoving coordinates in Mpc/h, u, v, w: hte peculiar velocity in km/s times sqrt(a)

 # OUTPUTS

 xyz.dat
-ASCII
+ASCII file with x, y z in Mpc/h

+uvw.dat
+ASCII file with vx, vy, vz in km/s

 # parameters
 parameters.h